 The Excel LN function calculates the natural logarithm of a given number.

-The format of the function is:
+The syntax of the function is:

-In the example below, the Excel Ln function is used to calculate the natural logarithms of three different numbers, 1, 100 and 0.5:
+In the example spreadsheet below, the Excel Ln function is used to calculate the natural logarithms of three different numbers, 1, 100 and 0.5:

-|#NUM!||-||Produced if the supplied number argument is negative or zero|
+|#NUM!||-||Occurs if the supplied number argument is negative or zero.|

-|#NAME?||-||Produced if the supplied number argument is not a numeric value|
+|#VALUE!||-||Occurs if the supplied number argument is non-numeric.|